wpswings/event-tickets-manager-for-woocommerce/README.txt

 ==  WITH THE WORDPRESS EVENTS MANAGER PLUGIN YOU CAN: ==

-* The admins can utilize the WordPress event plugin to provide the customers with a secure experience - scannable barcodes containing the unique ticket code.
+* The admins can utilize the WordPress event plugin to provide the customers with a secure experience – scannable barcodes containing the unique ticket code.
 * WordPress events plugin enables the admin to show the list of events over different pages using shortcodes.
 * WordPress event calendar plugin provides more than one ticket at a time for your customers.
-* The merchant can disable the shipping charges as and when required by utilizing the events calendar plugin.
-* Add an event management plugin in WordPress as a WooCommerce product type on your online store.
-* With the event calendar plugin, you can manage the stock of tickets as an admin.
 * Show the event location to customers at the front end.
-* With the events calendar plugin, send the WooCommerce tickets as PDFs to customers in an email.
 * Track the check-in status of attendees using the WordPress calendar plugin.
 * Allow the customers to print the event ticket for an event from the Order details page for offline use whenever you sell event tickets.
-* Widget to show upcoming, past, and present events in the form of a list or the WordPress event calendar.
 * You can collect additional information from the user if needed at the time of checkout with the help of the event plugin.
-* Create an event management and ticketing events system with WooCommerce.
 * Allow the customers to validate their check-ins using emails.
-* The best part is you can fully automate your event and ticketing website & schedule events with the event calendar WordPress.
 * The Event Tickets Manager Plugin supports multisite compatibility.
-* WordPress Event plugin allows dynamic CSS to change the background and text of the ticket to give a dynamic look.
-* WordPress Events Plugin has a My Event tab in the My Account Section For Listing Purchased tickets of  the User.
 * WooCommerce Events plugin Hide/Remove the Event Product On Being Expired.

 == WHAT PREMIUM VERSION OF EVENT TICKETS FOR WOOCOMMERCE OFFERS ==